Horbenkodev/hugo-blog/content/posts/p2p-and-b2b-real-time-payments-value-for-your-business/index.md

 ![](amazon-and-microsoft-stay-ahead-in-global-cloud-market.png)

-Here’s how key business processes and operations are enhanced with RTP technologies..
+Here’s how key business processes and operations are enhanced with RTP technologies.

 ### Invoicing